malberyz7/ai-code-review-bot/README.md

 - Google Gemini API key (FREE) - [Get free API key](https://makersuite.google.com/app/apikey)
 - A modern web browser

 > 💡 **Note**: This project uses Google Gemini by default.
-The code infrastructure supports other providers (OpenAI, Hugging Face, Groq) but they are not configured.
+The code infrastructure supports other providers (OpenAI, Hugging Face) but they are not configured.
 See [GEMINI_SETUP.md](GEMINI_SETUP.md) for setup instructions.

 ## Setup Instructions